Terms and Conditions – ESoWC 2022

-The ECMWF Summer of Weather Code Programme (“ESOWC” or “the Programme”) is organized by the European Centre for Medium Range Weather Forecast (ECMWF), an international inter-governmental organization headquartered at Shinfield Park, Reading, RG2 9AX in the United Kingdom and regulated by these terms (“the Agreement”).
+The ECMWF Summer of Weather Code Programme (“ESOWC” or “the Programme”) is organized by the European Centre for Medium Range Weather Forecast (ECMWF), an inter-governmental organisation acting through its duty station at Robert-Schumann-Platz 3, 53175 Bonn, Germany and regulated by these terms (“the Agreement”).

 ARTICLE 2 – OBJECTIVES OF THE PROGRAMME

-3. From among all Proposals submitted to Stream 1) and Stream 2), ECMWF has the right, but no obligation, to select five or less Proposals in respect of Stream 1) and Stream 2).
-If a Proposal is selected, its author will create the software or technology described in the proposal.
-If the challenge for which the Proposal includes the requirement of cloud processing services, its author will be eligible to apply for cloud credits solely for the purpose of implementing the Proposal either from Amazon Web Services under the Amazon Sustainability Data Initiative or the European Union’s Copernicus DIAS reference service WekEO, each subject to its own terms and conditions.
-Upon acceptance of the complete software or technology, along with the necessary documentations (jointly referred to as “Deliverables”) by ECMWF, ECMWF agrees to pay a one-off payment of GBP 5,000 (“Stipend”) for each of the accepted Deliverables.
+2. From among all Proposals submitted to each stream ECMWF has the right, but no obligation, to select ten or less Proposals.
+If a Proposal is selected, its author will create the software or technology described in the Proposal.
+If the challenge for which the Proposal included the requirement of cloud processing services, its author will be eligible to apply for cloud credits either from the European Weather Cloud implemented by ECMWF and EUMETSAT or the European Union’s Copernicus DIAS reference service WEkEO.
+Upon acceptance of the complete software or technology, along with the necessary documentations (jointly referred to as “Deliverables”) by ECMWF, ECMWF agrees to pay a one-off payment of 5,000 GBP (“Stipend”) for each of the ten Deliverables.

 ARTICLE 3 – PARTICIPATION

 1. Participation in the Programme is free of charge.
 The Programme is open to natural persons, either applying alone or jointly with others, filling in the required information and agreeing to these terms.
-Each person must (i) at the time of application be 18 years old or have the age required by applicable law in their country of residence to validly enter this Programme, whichever is higher, (ii) and hold a bank account in their country of tax residence, (iii) have access to all necessary hardware and software to submit a proposal and (iv) have sufficient software development experience (“Participants”).
+Each person must (i) at the time of application be minimum 18 years old or have the age required by applicable law in their country of residence to validly enter this Programme, whichever is higher, (ii) and hold a bank account in their country of tax residence, (iii) have access to all necessary hardware and software to submit a proposal and (iv) have sufficient software development experience (“Participants”).
+For ECMWF funded challenges, nationals of all countries are eligible to participate, however priority is given to nationals from ECMWF Member States.
+For Copernicus funded challenges, only nationals from European Union (EU) Member States and countries associated with EU’s Space Programme (currently Iceland and Norway) are eligible to participate.
 Participants can apply for more than one challenge.
-Participants proposing to work jointly with others must designate a representative, who will register on behalf of the team and provide name, surname and email address of each team member.
+Participants proposing to work jointly with others must designate a representative, who will register on behalf of the team and provide name, surname, email address, country of residence and nationality of each team member.
 Stipends are payable per Deliverable, irrespective of the number of Participants behind it.

-2. All Participants will be asked to go to https://esowc.ecmwf.int (“the Programme Website”) and click on “Submit your application” to submit a proposal.
-All Participants must accept the Data Protection and Privacy Statement and the Terms and Conditions of the programme.
+2. All Participants will be asked to go to https://esowc.ecmwf.int (“the Programme Website”) and go to “Submit your application”.
+All Participants must accept these terms.
 There is no right to participate.

 ARTICLE 5 - Intellectual Property Rights

 3. Each Participant shall own Deliverables that have been created by them and all intellectual property rights contained in such Deliverables.
 All Participants grant to ECMWF a free, non-exclusive, irrevocable, worldwide, transferable, sub-licensable and perpetual license for his/her Deliverables.
+For Copernicus funded challenges, this license is granted to the EU.
 The Participant warrants to be entitled to grant such rights.

 4. For the Participant’s pre-existing intellectual property rights or rights that the Participant may have developed or acquired independently of the performance of his/her obligations, the Participant grants ECMWF a free, non-exclusive, irrevocable, worldwide, transferable, sub-licensable and perpetual license to use all such intellectual property rights as are necessary for the use of the Deliverables, including for their maintenance, modification, and replacement by or on behalf of ECMWF.
+For Copernicus funded challenges, this license is granted to the EU as well.
 The Participant warrants to be entitled to grant such licenses.

 ARTICLE 6 – STIPEND PAYMENT

-After the Coding Period, ECMWF will undertake acceptance testing of the Deliverables to check them against the Proposals to assess their overall functionality.
-Upon acceptance, Trust-IT Services Ltd will, on behalf of ECMWF, pay the Stipend as a one-off money transfer into a personal account as communicated by the selected Participants no later than 15 December 2020.
+After the Coding Period, ECMWF will undertake acceptance testing of the Deliverables to check them against the Proposals and to assess their overall functionality.
+Upon acceptance, for ECMWF funded challenges, Trust-IT Services Ltd will, on behalf of ECMWF, pay the Stipend as a one-off money transfer into a personal account as communicated by the selected Participants.
+For Copernicus funded challenges, ECMWF will pay the Stipend as a one-off money transfer into a personal account as communicated by the selected Participants.
+All money transfer shall be executed until no later than 15 December 2022.
 Any fees charged by the Participant’s bank are borne by the Participant.
-If no proper bank account is communicated, Trust-IT Services will hold the Stipend as a fiduciary until the account is properly named.
+If no proper bank account is communicated, Trust-IT Services or ECMWF will hold the Stipend as a fiduciary until the account is properly named.
 If the amount cannot be paid within twelve months, it is considered as forfeited.
 No interest will be paid.